-Lift-off into a whole new world; One where the possibilities are endless and limited only by your imagination.
-With a Private Pilot License, you can fly across the country or around the world, gaining valuable experience and meeting new people along the way.
-Though limited to flying in good weather conditions, the Private Pilot Certificate is the first step all professional aviators take before moving onto bigger and faster aircraft.
-Take that first step towards your future and let ADF Airways be your guide.
+With a private pilot license, you’re ready to lift off into a whole new world.
+The possibilities are only limited by your imagination.
+With private pilot license training, you can fly around the globe, gaining valuable experience and meeting new people along the way.
+Private Pilot Certification is the first step all professional aviators take before moving onto bigger, faster aircrafts.
+Let ADF Airways guide you toward a future at new heights.

-- Be at least 16 years of age to solo
+- Be at least 16 years of age to fly solo

-- Be at least 17 years of age when you take your practical flight test (check ride)
+- Be at least 17 years of age when taking your practical flight test (check ride)

 - Pass a medical examination

 - Meet the minimum flight time requirements for the license